Ivan10121/Ivan10121/README.md

 <h1 align="center">Hi 👋, I'm Ivan Galvan</h1>
 <h3 align="center">I am a Bachelor's student in Artificial Intelligence Engineering.</h3>

+I am a Bachelor's student in Artificial Intelligence Engineering at Universidad Panamericana in Aguascalientes, Mexico.
+Passionate about coding, technology, AI, machine learning, and web development, I’m constantly learning new skills and working on exciting projects!

+I’m currently open for an Intern or a new job opportunity, this is my_resume

 - 📫 How to reach me **0246325@up.edu.mx**

 <h3 align="left">Connect with me:</h3>